You will pay in-state/in province tuition/fees directly to your host campus.

 MSUM combines a strong liberal arts foundation with innovation.
 Students get hands-on experience by collaborating with faculty on research and creative projects.
 Classes are taught by professors, not TAs, and many lead their fields in research.
-Unique facilities include a planetarium, outdoor science center, electronic music lab, comprehensive arts center, radio & TV station and new Wellness Center.
+Unique facilities include a planetarium, outdoor science center, electronic music lab, comprehensive arts center, radio & TV station and Wellness Center.
 Nationally accredited in Business, School Psychology Specialist program, music, art, chemistry, SLHS, education and social work.

 Campus Location - Minnesota State University Moorhead's campus is on 119 acres in the middle of Moorhead, MN, on the western side of the state.
 We are bordered on the west by the Red River of the North and adjacent to the city of Fargo, ND.
 Moorhead/Fargo also houses an American Association baseball team and a USHL hockey team.

 Anthropology: Anthropology, Archaeology

-Area Studies: Afro-American Studies, American Multicultural Studies, American Studies, Chicano/Mexican American Studies, East Asian Literature/Studies, Gerontology, International Studies, Native American Studies
+Area Studies: American Multicultural Studies, American Studies, East Asian Literature/Studies, Gerontology, International Studies, Native American Studies

 Art/Design/Fine Art: Art, Art Education, Art History, Ceramic Art/Ceramics, Drawing, Graphic Design, Painting, Photography, Printmaking, Sculpture